 1.You Make Things Too Easy

 If your hero isn’t facing any challenges as he works towards his goal, or is overcoming them while hardly batting an eye, things are going to get boring really quick.
 Your hero needs to struggle.
 The struggle is what keeps your readers interested.
-It’s what makes them wonder whether or not the hero will win.
+Lack of struggle means lack of conflict, and conflict is what story is all about.

-And while we’re talking about winning, here’s another important tidbit to remember: You must let your hero lose sometimes.
+When there’s conflict there will be a winner and loser in the outcome.
+This leaves your reader to wonder nervously whether the hero will succeed or fail.
+And although it might go against your instincts to do so, you must let your hero lose sometimes.
 If your hero wins every battle, the reader will have no doubt he’ll defeat the villain in the end without a problem.
 And that will destroy your tension.

 Sometimes your hero will make the wrong decision.
 He won’t be fast enough, or strong enough.
 He will be outwitted by the villain.
 He won’t be able to save everyone.
 And that’s okay!
 It will deepen your hero’s struggle, and make for better fiction.
 Let your hero lose.